 As my own mother slips into the darkness of dementia, I am anguished to see just how much influence memory has over identity.
 My mother’s inability to identify others and trace her own connection to them pushes her toward a fearsome place where she no longer knows even herself.
 My father is now 91, and he is one of the few she still recalls.
 In a tender way, he often reassures her that she is known, and in that way safeguards her identity for her.
 And being known to my father provides some relief to my mother from the piercing fear of her own unknowing.
 Pictures of her children, grandchildren, and newly arrived great-grandchildren spark the occasional synapse of recollection and for a moment she recognizes her place in the world, but in an instant it is gone.
 Such is the power of memory.
 In its absence, our sense of self evaporates.

-Kodak, mistakenly, believed that it existed to fulfill a desire for photo capturing technology.
-The desire for memory, for the recovery of events, of places, of people, of relationships is the cultural landscape in which Kodak existed and had lived well.
+Kodak mistakenly believed that it existed to fulfill a desire for photo capturing technology.
+The desire for memory, for the recovery of events, of places, of people, of relationships is the social landscape in which Kodak existed and had thrived.
 Yet the company’s own recognizance of that fact was limited, and as we worked on a mission statement, we fell into the same error.
 We focused on imaging and film—entirely the wrong subject.

 The Brand’s Best Self, Undiscovered:

 On the other half of Ogilvy’s insightful model, the “brand’s best self”, we missed again.
 When in 1993 a triumphant group of middle managers rose to applaud the chairman who had resisted an assault on “Kodak values” by a newly appointed CFO and his restructuring plan, they cheered not because the essence of the company was preserved, but because its structures and way of working was protected.